FREEDOM FROM SOCIAL MEDIA

 Use of Social media is particularly designed to give you a rush of dopamine - the 'feel-good hormone'

-But is this desire for such a 'happy buzz' leading you into a place you don't want to go?
+But is this desire for such a 'happy buzz' pressuring you into a place you don't want to go?

 Pressure To Conform